hongshuochen/2021Fall-EE538-HW3/README.md

 ## Question 2 (10 Points.
 Easy)

-- In what cases is it preferred to use a list rather than a vector?
-(Let’s assume cache miss is not an issue).
+- In what cases is it preferred to use a list rather than a vector (Let’s assume cache miss is not an issue)?

 Answer: